amirsojoodi/GPGPU-Course/3rd/README.md

-### First Session: Simple Vector Add

-Find linux cheat sheet here[https://files.fosswire.com/2007/08/fwunixref.pdf] and there[https://learncodethehardway.org/unix/bash_cheat_sheet.pdf]
+## Third Session: Investigating False Sharing

 You can build executable files with `make` command, and delete them with `make clean`.